yuhan-coder/RMPP/README.md

 1. Review the predicted probability.
 2. Examine the SHAP values visualization to understand the contribution of each feature to the prediction.

-### Explanation:
+## Citation
+If you use this data, please cite:
-**Reference**: *Predicting and Interpreting Key Features of Refractory Mycoplasma Pneumoniae Pneumonia using Multiple Machine Learning Methods: A Chinese Retrospective Study*.
+> **Predicting and Interpreting Key Features of Refractory Mycoplasma Pneumoniae Pneumonia using Multiple Machine Learning Methods: A Chinese Retrospective Study** .
 Yuhan Jiang et al. [DOI:](https://doi.org/xxxx)

+## Contact
+For questions or collaborations, please contact:
+📧 Email:jiangyuhan@tmu.edu.cn